-1. Make a list of top 100 customers from this market segment.
+1. Make a list of the top 100 customers from this market segment.
 Think about the customers that you want to do business with.
 You feel you are a great match.

 2. Define a buying committee.
 Make a hypothesis about the buying committee and write down the appropriate job roles.

 3. Find the buying committee.
-Find these people on social media (LinkedIn, probably, would be your go-to channel) and collect public information about them (check the Step 4)
+Find these people on social media (LinkedIn, probably, would be your go-to channel) and collect public information about them (check Step 4)

 4. Connect with them.
-Send these folks a connection request and invite for lunch (if you are in the same city), or ask if they are available for the quick chat about problems your product solves.
+Send these folks a connection request and invite for lunch (if you are in the same city), or ask if they are available for a quick chat about problems your product solves.